-Disclosures regarding capital requirements based on Solvency II regulations We refer to note 11 in the financial statements.
+Disclosures regarding capital requirements based on Solvency II regulations

+We refer to section 'Claim development' in the financial Statements.

-Solvency II requirements are applicable to the insurance activities of the Company.
+Solvency II requirements are applicable to the insurance activities of the company.
 Management implemented a reporting process for the information required to determine the capital position.

-The Company applied the standard Dutch Central Bank formula to determine the solvency capital requirements.
+The standard DNB formula is applied for risks to determine the solvency capital requirements.

-When determining the available funds (€72.9 million) and required capital position (€27.9 million) some important estimates and valuation models are applied in which input is used that is not observable in the market.
+When determining the available funds (€116.2 million) and required capital position (€50.5 million), some important estimates and valuation models are applied in which input is used that is mainly based on observable market data.
 The main elements are:

-- the cash flows used to determine the economic value of the technical provisions and reinsurance recoverables; - expected premium income for the next year.
+- the cash flows used to determine the economic value of the technical provisions and reinsurance recoverables: - the market value of contingent liabilities; - expected premium income for the next year.

-With respect to the loss-absorbing capacity of deferred taxes, the Company accounted for the deferred tax asset to the extent that this could be offset against the deferred tax liability.
+With respect to the loss-absorbing capacity of deferred taxes, the company is accounting for a deferred tax asset to the extent that this can be offset against the deferred tax liability.